bioinformaticsdotca/10_Simple_Rules/rule_1.md

 ---
 # Learning Objectives

-* Understand the difference between individual and organisation account
+* Understand the difference between individual and organisation accounts
 * Be able to create a site repo

 # The Different Account Types